-Table VI shows the execution time overhead with cache sizes ranging from 2K to 16K bytes.
+Table 6 shows the execution time overhead with cache sizes ranging from 2K to 16K bytes and periodic context switches.
 In general, the execution times decrease as the number of references processed by the cache simulator decrease.
-Thus, as the cache size increases, the execution times for programs using Techniques E, F, and G decrease.
-The execution times for Techniques A-D varied only slightly since the number of references processed by the cache simulator only changed slightly with different cache sizes simulated.
-Therefore, only the execution time ratios for Techniques E, F, and G are presented in Table VI.
+Thus, as the cache size increases, the execution times for programs using Techniques E, F,